MobilizeNet/SKSWebMap/README.md

 The **C# Windows Forms source code** was upgraded to an [Asp .Net Core](https://dotnet.microsoft.com/learn/aspnet/what-is-aspnet-core) App using our [WebMap product](https://www.mobilize.net/webmap)

+> NOTE: This app was migrated to .NET Core 2.2.
+If you haven't installed it just go to: https://dotnet.microsoft.com/download/dotnet-core/2.2

 # Understanding the target code